ilmmr/svROS/Bibliography/README.md

 ## Bibliography

+This folder contains relevant bibliography papers and notes used as study reference to the thesis writing.

+---

+### The Default Bibliography is presented bellow

 * [1] ROS Website - `https://www.ros.org`
 * [2] Nicholas DeMarinis, Stefanie Tellex, Vasileios P. Kemerlis, George Dimitri Konidaris, Rodrigo Fonseca: Scanning the Internet for ROS: A View of Security in Robotics Research.
 * [3] Object Management Group.
 Data Distribution Service (DDS) - `https://www.omg.org/omg-dds-portal/`